 There's no avoiding the subject of mental illness and mental health these days.
 Whether we suffer from the ailments of mental illness or not, it would be wise for all of us to notice the precariousness of one the most treasured faculties of the human body: the brain.
 These six books may help shed some light on the mind itself.

 In the vividly atmospheric The Edge of Every Day, author Marin Sardy shares explicit stories of the time spent with her mother suffering from schizophrenia.
-Sardy's writing is adventurous, captivating and does not over-simplify her mother's story to a singular narrative, but opens it up to perspectives from others who suffer from the same illness in different ways.
-Writing about her mother from a distance, readers will sympathize with Sardy's insight on the frenetic affects of schizophrenia, a sickness too often misunderstood.
+Sardy's writing is adventurous, captivating, and does not over-simplify her mother's story to a singular narrative but opens it up to perspectives from others who suffer from the same illness in different ways.
+Writing about her mother from a distance, readers will sympathize with Sardy's insight on the frenetic effects of schizophrenia, a sickness too often misunderstood.

 The Last Ocean traverses a daughter's journey alongside her father who suffers from dementia.
-The narrative is profound even as it is rooted in actual day-to-day experiences found within psychiatric clinics, at home, at social events, and within all those intimate spaces in between.
-The grace, humility and honesty brought forth in author Nicci Gerrard's writing is a gift.
+The narrative is profound even as it is rooted in actual day-to-day experiences found within psychiatric clinics, at home, at social events, and within all those intimate spaces held in memory and time.
+The grace, humility, and honesty brought forth in author Nicci Gerrard's writing is a gift.